JoycexChan/Joyce-s-Biomedical-Pipelines/02_Upgraded_virtual_screening.md

 from the AutoDock toolkit to convert it into .pdbqt.

 Step 6｜Grid Box: The Most Common Failure Point
-This is where docking most often breaks.
 You must tell Vina where the binding pocket is.

 If the original protein already contains a ligand:

-•	compute the ligand centroid using Python
+compute the ligand centroid using Python
 Alternatively:

-•	use Discovery Studio to directly read:
+use Discovery Studio to directly read: ligand coordinates sphere size
-•	ligand coordinates
-•	sphere size
 That feature is free.

 Step 7｜Batch Docking Script (AutoDock Vina)
 Write a Python script that:

-•	traverses all compounds in a folder
-•	docks them one by one automatically using AutoDock Vina.
+traverses all compounds in a folder docks them one by one automatically using AutoDock Vina.

 Step 8｜Result Ranking and Preliminary Filtering
 Remember:

 What we actually need is:

-•	drug name
+drug name
-•	docking score
+docking score
-•	model number
+model number
 Script Logic

 Parse:

 MODEL

 REMARK

 fields from the output files.

 Finally generate a:

 CSV report

 containing:

-•	drug_name
+drug_name
-•	score
+score
-•	model
+model
 Recommended Additional Column

 Add:

 database_url + drug_name

 so you can jump directly back to the original database entry.

 I didn’t think of this back then:

 I only added it later in Excel. (laughs)

 Combine PDB Structures

 Using the ranked CSV:

-Automatically extract specific models and merge them into: combine.pdb
+Automatically extract specific models and merge them into:

+combine.pdb

 At this point:

 Your ligands will load together according to ranking.

 Adjust the number based on your computer specs.

 Too many structures may cause lag.

 Step 9｜PyMOL Visualization and “Information Hand-Off to Synthetic Chemists” You can always skim a few 3D-QSAR papers, memorize some terminology, and sound highly professional.

 But the core logic is roughly this:

 Steric Field Analysis (Steric Map / Van der Waals Clashes) Logic
 Observe distances between:

-•	ligand atoms
+ligand atoms
-•	protein residues
+protein residues
 Analysis
 Steric Clash
 If atomic distance is smaller than the sum of van der Waals radii:

-•	usually shown as red collisions then the region is overcrowded.
+usually shown as red collisions then the region is overcrowded.

 Suggestion
 Reduce side-chain volume.

 Example:

 -CH3 → -H
 Empty Space
 If the pocket still contains large unoccupied regions:

 Suggestion
 Add hydrophobic groups such as:

-•	phenyl rings
+phenyl rings
-•	alkyl chains
+alkyl chains
 to increase hydrophobic interactions.

 Electrostatic Field Analysis (Electrostatic / Hydrogen Bond Map) Logic
 Use:

-•	PyMOL Vacuum Electrostatics
+PyMOL Vacuum Electrostatics
-•	APBS plugin
+APBS plugin
 Analysis
 Positive Region (Blue)
 The protein region lacks electrons.

 Suggestion
 Add electronegative groups:

-•	-F
+-F
-•	-OH
+-OH
-•	=O
+=O
 to form:

-•	hydrogen bonds
+hydrogen bonds
-•	electrostatic attractions
+electrostatic attractions
 Negative Region (Red)
 The protein region is electron-rich.

 Suggestion
 Add positively charged or electron-donating groups:

-•	-NH3
+-NH3
 Extension｜If the Synthetic Chemist Wants to Modify Functional Groups At that point, the structure can be handed over to a synthetic chemist.

 If they want to modify substituents:

-•	simply build a fragment library
-•	attach fragments to desired ligand positions
+simply build a fragment library attach fragments to desired ligand positions
 The process is roughly:

-1. Specify atom indices
+Specify atom indices
-2. Compute vector-coordinate offsets
+Compute vector-coordinate offsets
-3. Force-insert fragment atoms
+Force-insert fragment atoms
-4. Rewrite bond topology tables
+Rewrite bond topology tables
-5. Run Open Babel energy minimization
+Run Open Babel energy minimization
-6. Let the force field relax the structure back into a valid energy surface
+Let the force field relax the structure back into a valid energy surface
 Finally:

-•	feed the modified structures back into the batch docking pipeline again.
+feed the modified structures back into the batch docking pipeline again.